AndreiD/MiniBlockchainAPI/README.md

 ## Note about security:

-- This script should run on localhost and not be exposed.
+- This api should run on localhost!
 - If you need to expose it, make a reverse nginx proxy and configure it for https!

 ## API's